Persistent homoclinic tangencies and infinitely many sinks for residual sets of automorphisms of low degree in C^{3}: Introduction

 In the complex setting, this reduction is not possible anymore and to get persistent homoclinic tangencies, we have to intersect two Cantor sets in the plane.
 Let us denote by $\text{Aut}_{d}(\mathbb{C}^{k})$ the space of polynomial automorphisms of $\mathbb{C}^{k}$ of degree $d$ for $d,k \ge 2$.
-Buzzard proved in \cite{bb1} that there exists $d > 0$ such that there exists an automorphism $G \in \text{Aut}_{d}(\mathbb{C}^{2})$ and a neighborhood $N \subset \text{Aut}_{d}(\mathbb{C}^{2})$ of $G$ such that $N$ has persistent homoclinic tangencies.
+Buzzard proved in \cite{bb1} that there exists an integer $d > 0$, an automorphism $G \in \text{Aut}_{d}(\mathbb{C}^{2})$ and a neighborhood $N \subset \mathrm{Aut}_{d}(\mathbb{C}^{2})$ of $G$ such that $N$ has persistent homoclinic tangencies.
 Buzzard gives an elegant criterion (see \cite{bb3}) which generates the intersection of two planar Cantor sets, hence leading to persistent homoclinic tangencies.
 In his article, Buzzard uses a Runge approximation argument to get a polynomial automorphism, which implies that the degree $d$ remains unknown and is supposedly very high.

-In the article \cite{bd1}, Bonatti and Diaz introduce a type of horseshoe they called blender horseshoe.
+In the article \cite{bd1}, Bonatti and D\'iaz introduced a type of horseshoe they called blender horseshoe.
 The important property of such hyperbolic sets lies in the fractal configuration of one of their stable/unstable manifold which implies persistent intersections between any well oriented graph and this foliation.
 In some sense, the foliation behaves just as it had greater Hausdorff dimension than every individual manifold of the foliation.
 They find how to get robust homoclinic tangencies for some $C^{r}$-diffeomorphism of $\mathbb{R}^{3}$ using blenders in \cite{bdv1}.
 In the article \cite{dks}, one can find real polynomial maps of degree 2 with a blender.
-Other studies of persistent tangencies using blenders include \cite{be} and \cite{rtem}. [subsubsection]{Definition} [subsubsection]{Proposition}
+Other important studies of persistent tangencies using blenders include \cite{be} and \cite{rtem}.